jvzonlab/OrganoidTracker/manuals/VISUALIZER.md

 The arrow keys allow you to switch to other photos.
 The left and right keys move backward and forward in time, respectively.
 The up and down keys move up and down in the z-direction, respectively.

 If you need to jump to a time point far away, it is best to use a command.
-Type `/f30` and then `ENTER`  to go to frame number 30.
+Type `/f30` and then `ENTER`  to go to time_point number 30.

 Press `T` to view the track of a single particle.
 You will end up in a separate view, where you can see the particle